-- Charging will not start if the battery's temperature is outside the allowed range, which is between 0 °C (32 °F) and 50 °C (122 °F).
-Once the battery's temperature meets the requirements, charging automatically resumes. - During charging, do not disconnect the AC adapter before the battery has been fully charged; otherwise, you will get a prematurely charged battery. - The battery has a high temperature protection mechanism which limits the maximum charge of the battery to 80% of its total capacity in the event of high temperature conditions.
+- Charging will not start if the internal temperature of the battery pack is below 0 °C (32 °F) or above 50 °C (122 °F); the charging process will stop if the internal temperature of the battery pack gets above 60 °C (140 °F).
+To avoid damaging the battery under this situation, disconnect the AC adapter and wait for the battery to return to room temperature before charging again. - During charging, do not disconnect the AC adapter before the battery has been fully charged; otherwise you will get a prematurely charged battery. - The battery has a high temperature protection mechanism which limits the maximum charge of the battery to 80% of its total capacity in the event of high temperature conditions.
 In such conditions, the battery will be regarded as fully charged at 80% capacity. - The battery level may automatically lessen due to the self-discharge process, even when the battery pack is fully charged.
 This happens no matter if the battery pack is installed in the computer.

 To charge the battery pack, connect the AC adapter to the computer and an electrical outlet.
-The Battery Indicator ( ) on the computer glows amber to indicate that charging is in progress.
+The Battery Indicator (1/2+2) ) on the computer glows amber to indicate that charging is in progress.
 You are advised to keep the computer power off while the battery is being charged.
 When the battery is fully charged, the Battery Indicator lights green.